Skip to main content

 A winning variation should perform well across multiple metrics, not just one:

-• Higher profit per visit - Each unique visit generated more profit after accounting for cost of goods sold
+• Higher profit per visit - Each unique visit generated more profit after accounting for cost of goods sold.

-• Higher revenue per visit - Each unique visit generated more revenue
+• Higher revenue per visit - Each unique visit generated more revenue.

-• Higher conversion rate - More customers accepted the offer
+• Higher conversion rate - More customers accepted the offer.

-• Comparable or better average upsell value - The accepted offers are generating equal or higher revenue per acceptance
+• Comparable or better average upsell value - The accepted offers are generating equal or higher revenue per acceptance.

-The Product page upsells tab shows analytics for upsells displayed on your product pages.
-Product page upsells do not currently support A/B testing.
+The Product Page Upsells tab shows analytics for upsells displayed on your product pages.

 MetricWhat it measuresFormula